Congenital Platelet Function Defects

 When to have it checked?
 When there is a family history of bleeding or repeated episodes from an early age, it's worth seeking a specialized evaluation that helps understand the situation.

-Specialties that treat congenital platelet function defects
+Data on 39 doctors who treat congenital platelet function defects

 Treatment by city